-A number of serious health and environmental concerns are associated with waste tires.
-When waste tires are improperly stockpiled or illegally dumped, they trap rainwater which is stagnant and become breeding grounds for mosquitoes and rodents.
-The rodents and insects that breed within these piles have the potential to spread disease to humans and other animals.
-In addition to this potential pest problem, large collections of tires can be serious fire hazards.
-Tire fires spread quickly, emit large amounts of heat, and are difficult to contain or extinguish.
-Additionally, if openly burned, tires emit large quantities of dangerous chemicals and toxic gases, such as benzene and high levels of carbon monoxide, into the air.
-Ash from open-air tire fires can travel great distances and can take a long time to settle out of the air.
-Burned tires also leave behind a hazardous oily residue that can pollute the surrounding surface waters, groundwater, and soils with lead and other dangerous toxins.
-IDEM regulates the generators, transporters, processors and storage sites of waste tires to ensure all are operating in compliance with applicable regulations.
-IDEM’s Office of Land Quality (OLQ) provides a complete list of Regulations, Forms, Guidance and Policies related to tire management.
+Waste tires can present serious health and environmental concerns if they are improperly stockpiled, illegally dumped, catch fire, or are illegally open burned.
+They can trap rainwater and become breeding grounds for disease-carrying mosquitoes and rodents.
+Tire fires are difficult to contain or extinguish.
+Burning tires emit high levels of dangerous chemicals and toxic gases into the air.
+Ash from open-air tire fires can travel great distances and take a long time to settle out of the air.
+Burned tires leave behind a hazardous oily residue that can pollute surrounding surface waters, ground water, and soils with dangerous toxins.

-- Remediating existing problems that were created by the accumulation of large piles of tires;
+- Remediating existing problems created by the accumulation of large piles of tires

-- Understanding the rules applicable to businesses that collect and process waste tires for disposal;
+- Understanding the laws and rules applicable to businesses that collect and process waste tires for disposal

-- Identifying operations that are currently approved to collect and dispose of tires; and
+- Identifying operations that are currently approved to collect and dispose of tires

 - Managing Waste Tires in Indiana [PDF]